 4-item Acceptability of Intervention Measure; completed by all adolescents and caregivers.
 Questions are specific to acceptability of the screening questionnaire used to assess health-related social needs, with responses ranging from completely disagree to completely agree (5-point scale).
 A mean of 4 or higher indicates acceptability.

-Time frame: 1-week after baseline
+Time frame: at baseline clinic visit

 Acceptability of Intervention: Tailored Approach to Address Health-Related Social Needs